 Here are some of my favourite albums.
 The criteria is simple: these are the albums that I enjoy listening to over and over again.
 Many have gone down in history as all time classic albums, many remain relatively obscure, all are essentials to any serious music collection.
-If you’re looking to expand your horizons, try out some of these and join in the discussion here.
+If you’re looking to expand your horizons, try out some of these.

 When this album was released it was hailed by Rolling Stone as the greatest sounding live album ever.
 Today, 33 years later, it still sounds great.

 The Who had many great albums: Tommy, Quadrophenia, Whos Next, Who Are You.
 After the excesses of the late sixties and early seventies, this album represents a refreshing return to the basics.

 This album was a defining moment for Yes as a band and for the whole progressive rock genre and the magic here is that the side long title track works.